kimshortreed/DSCsandbox/missing-gnome-poster.md

 ##### 4.3.3.
 In the "Stroke paint" options, select "Flat color"

 >##### Tips
->- You will know that the **Stroke paint** tab is selected because the tab will be underlined in blue.
+>- "Flat" colour in means that the colour will be solid, as opposed to a gradient (a transition from one colour to another, for example) or a pattern, like dots or lines, for example.
 >
 >![Inkscape add flat colour to stroke](images/stroke-select-flat-color.png)